Commando Raiders: MR 3 operations

-In early 1970, the Commando Raiders carried out their first reconnaissance and raiding operation in North Vietnam under the codename "Chicken Fight".
+In early 1970, the Commando Raiders carried out their first reconnaissance and raiding operation into North Vietnam under the codename "Chicken Fight".
 Heli-lifted by Air America to the Laotian/Vietnamese border area, a 30-man team infiltrated 14 kilometers across the border northeast of the Nape Pass to raid a NVA training camp at Rao Qua.
 Using the five 60mm mortars they brought with them, the team fired some 50 rounds at 05:00 hours into the sleeping camp.
 Leaving behind the enemy installations in flames, the team retreated back into Laos for exfiltration.

 This success led to a second mission in early April that same year.
 The Commando Raiders were sent to disable an anti-aircraft site near the strategic Mụ Giạ Pass crossing of the Ho Chi Minh Trail.
 Their backup target was a North Vietnamese Petrol, Oil and Lubricants (POL) line.
 Although this raid was unsuccessful, they followed up with two later nondescript forays along the Trail.

 At this stage, the teams were being manned according to the planned missions' objectives from their base at "Whiskey-3".
 Some 120 to 200 Commandos were available for duty at a given moment, and their missions were usually shallow incursions from Military Region 3 into North Vietnam.
 These were generally indirect fire operations with improvised rocket launchers, supported by an idling helicopter waiting to whisk the Commandos away afterwards.
-Developed for the Commando Raiders in 1969, the two-shot 2.75 inch rocket launcher was modified from the rocket pod on O-1F Bird Dog spotter aircraft.
+Developed for the Commando Raiders in 1969, the two-shot 2.75 inch rocket launcher was modified from the rocket pod used on O-1F Bird Dog spotter aircraft.
 High explosive heads were fitted, and a simple tripod attached to the launching tubes.
 Several versions of the rocket launcher were made, including a six-shot wheeled type.
+A single-shot 5-inch high-velocity aircraft rocket launcher was also used.
 Rocket missions were successful in harassing the NVA in what they had considered "safe" territory, but there was no feedback concerning enemy casualties or the damage inflicted.
 However, an unsuccessful raid on Lang Mo on 21 October 1970 brought an end to this practice.

 From December 1970 through January 1971, the Raiders underwent retraining courses.
 After a few minor actions, in April 1971, 24 Raiders disguised in NVA garb provided with three 81mm mortars, were inserted north of Mu Gia to attack a NVA rest area.
 The Raiders' landing zone had been used previously by the MR 4 Raiders, but now it was occupied by North Vietnamese troops.
 The incoming Raiders were caught under fire as soon as they touched down and their CIA adviser lost all radio contact with them.
 Five weeks later, the first of a small group of only five survivors made it back to friendly territory.